floweredscarf/su25/labs/lab05/index.md

 }
 ```

 Once you have something, **test your code** by running `IntListTest.java`.
-Depending on your IntelliJ setup, a window should pop up giving you multiple options.
-Choose the `IntListTest` next to the icon with a red and green arrow contained in a rectangle.
 If your implementation is correct, you should pass the `get` method tests.

 **Tip**: Traverse the list until the specified position is reached.
 Throw an exception if the position is out of bounds.